 A dissertation committee at Pacifica is comprised of a dissertation chair, a reader, and an external reader.
 Once the student has passed the Dissertation Formulation course by submitting an acceptable concept paper and has registered for dissertation writing, she or he may officially convene committee members.
 When the student invites prospective committee members to consider joining the committee, the concept paper serves to introduce the work.
-Even if a student has informally discussed the proposed research with a faculty member and received a verbal commitment to join the committee, such agreements are unofficial until both the student and the committee members have filled out and submitted the appropriate paperwork.
+Even if a student has informally discussed the proposed research with a faculty member and received a verbal committee members have filled out and submitted the appropriate paperwork.
 Only then may student may request or receive formal feedback.